US alleges Russian plot to fabricate Ukraine attack | DW | 03.02.2022

 "That would involve the deployment of corpses to represent bodies purportedly killed, of people purportedly killed in an incident like this," Finer told broadcaster MSNBC.

+French President Emmanuel Macron had a phone call with Russian President Vladimir Putin and was scheduled to speak to his Ukrainian counterpart Volodymyr Zelenskyy later in the day.

-Earlier, NATO Secretary-General Jens Stoltenberg warned that Russia's military buildup on Ukraine's borders was continuing.
+NATO Secretary-General Jens Stoltenberg, meanwhile, warned that Russia's military buildup on Ukraine's borders was continuing.
 He said Russian troop numbers in Moscow-ally Belarus were likely to increase to 30,000 — more than at any other point in the last 30 years.

 "Over the last days, we have seen a significant movement of Russian military forces into Belarus.
 This is the biggest Russian deployment there since the Cold War,'' Stoltenberg told reporters.